Kitware/SlideAtlas-Server/docs/user-workflow.rst

 - Users need to register using their offical email
 - TODO: Alternatively accounts for important users can be created by site administrators
-- TODO: Associate the account with the Philips scanner at bidmc, so your slides will be automatically transferred to slide-atas as they are ready.
+- User accounts have a field for corresponding "5alphabet" code for the Philips scanner at bidmc, so your slides will be automatically transferred to slide-atas as they are ready.